 The table below shows the risk of progression to esophageal cancer and recommended management for Barrett's esophagus with varying degrees of dysplasia, based upon guidelines developed by the American College of Gastroenterology.
 [1]

-Repeat endoscopy every 6 months in the first year after diagnoses, then annually
+- Surveillance every 6 months for the first year, then annually

 Need to confirm your diagnosis of dysplasia?